Bizum + MONEI

 Food trucks

 Have you ever been to a festival at lunchtime?
-There are always a lot of options to choose from.
+There are always many options to choose from.
 The stalls with big queues are tempting because there must be a reason why everyone’s going there.
 The empty food trucks might be amazing but you wonder why no one’s going there.

 Then there’s the truck with a steady flow.
 It’s just as busy as the truck with a large queue but everyone’s ordering and paying quickly, mainly because the business lets customers tap their credit card or mobile device over the payment terminal to complete their purchase in seconds.